cyberkaida/reverse-engineering-assistant/README.md

 Note this uses the same system as chatting with ReVa, this means you can monitor ReVas thoughts in the chat window while the action is performed.

-# Binary Ninja Support

-> Note: Binary Ninja support is currently on hold while the basic functions are implemented in the Ghidra plugin.
-> This is because plugin development for Binary Ninja is easier as we have Python3.
-I will resume development soon!

-Install the ReVA BinaryNinja plugin by opening your BinaryNinja plugin directory (Plugins -> Open Plugin Folder) and copying or symbolic linking the [binary-ninja-assistant](./binary-ninja-assistant) directory into the plugin directory.

-Restart Binary Ninja and "ReVA Push" will be available in the Plugin menu.
-Press this to push data from BinaryNinja to ReVA, then follow the instructions in the [Workflow section](#workflow).
-The project name will be the name of the current open file.

 # Support